BrotherBoard/BQP/README.md

 in termux: put in ~/ and do ./bqp i use github as a free cloud to get my code on any device, u are welcome to use this too.

+or just put in yr bin folder (better, its supported)

 included in BombScripts